6 Helpful / 0 Not

 - Very technical course.
 There are a couple of wide open grip 'n rip opportunities (#1, #2, #9, #18), but most holes are wooded and have few lines to the pin.

 - Water is everywhere here, and it's not casual, either.
 You throw along it, across it, and have baskets perched on cliffs above it.
 The course even boasts an island hole (#A, which is an epic hole).

 - 21 total holes... that's a plus, being the only +18 hole course in Tampa Bay.

 - Beautiful surroundings...
 Moccasin Lake Park is a great setting for a disc golf course.
 Plenty of natural hazards besides the water to test your skills... or bravery.

 - Cliff is connected to Northeast Coachman Park by the Ream Wilson Trail.
 This is totally awesome!
 I love to park at Cliff and play 18 then skate over to Coachman and play 18 more.

 - Course comes back to the lot before you play the back nine.
 Nice plus here.

-Cons: - Well, as everyone has mentioned, the course does need a little bit of a makeover.
-Some of the tee pads are in poor shape (#2 can get covered by dirt when it rains) and some of the pads are very short and aren't level, either.
+Cons: - Well, as everyone has mentioned, some of the tee pads are in poor shape (#2 can get covered by dirt when it rains) and some of the pads are very short and aren't level, either.